-Council Member Robert Gallegos, a native Houstonian and lifelong resident of District I, was elected to the Houston City Council in 2013.
-District I encompasses downtown, EaDo, Clinton Park, parts of northeast Houston, portions of the greater East End and the Houston Ship Channel, as well as the many neighborhoods along I-45 south from downtown to Hobby Airport.
+Council Member Robert Gallegos is a native Houstonian and lifelong resident of District I, which encompasses downtown, EaDo, Clinton Park, parts of northeast Houston, the greater East End and the Houston Ship Channel, as well as communities along I-45 south from downtown to Hobby Airport.

-As council member, Robert is a champion for working families, seniors, citizens with disabilities, and for issues of importance to immigrant communities.
+As a councilmember, Robert is a champion for all District I residents, working families, senior citizens and people with disabilities.
 He is an advocate for green spaces and has committed funds to improve neighborhood parks, sports fields, and build new dog parks, hike/bike trails and canoe launches.
-In 2015, he helped secure long-term partnerships and funding to restore historic Gus Wortham Park Golf Course, and create Houston’s first Botanic Garden in District I.
+In 2015, Robert spearheaded long-term partnerships to restore historic Gus Wortham Park Golf Course and create Houston’s first Botanic Garden in District I.

-Robert’s lifelong commitment to quality of life issues is demonstrated not only by his support for green spaces, but also by his focus on developing solutions to address neighborhood nuisances and public safety issues.
-He has worked on a multi-approach solution to reduce the number of stray dogs, launched a pilot program to collect abandoned shopping carts from public spaces; provided funding to cut down overgrown lots, install traffic calming devices in neighborhoods, and deploy surveillance cameras to crack down on illegal dumping ... more ...
+Robert’s passion for enhancing the quality of life in our community is demonstrated not only by his advocacy for green spaces, but also by his work to develop solutions to address neighborhood issues and public safety concerns.
+He has worked with police on initiatives to crack down on nuisances and illegal activity, provided funding to deploy surveillance cameras to prevent illegal dumping, and launched a pilot program to collect abandoned shopping carts from public spaces ... more ...